-How our audit addressed the matter
+How our audit addressed the matter Key observations

-We compared forecasted revenue and profit margins

-for all cash generating units with the approved KPN

-strategic plans.
-We also verified the assumptions to

-which the outcome of the impairment test is most

-sensitive and reviewed the company's statement that

-the headroom of the CGLI's is more than sufficient and

-therefore no sensitivity analysis needs to be disclosed
+We compared forecasted revenue and profit margins for all cash generating units with the approved KPN strategic plans.
+We also verified the assumptions to which the outcome of the impairment test is most sensitive and reviewed the company's statement that No impairments of goodwill and intangible assets with the headroom of the CGU's is more than sufficient and recorded. therefore no sensitivity analysis needs to be disclosed plans and expected growth rates.

-Our audit procedures included, among others, using EY valuation specialists to assist us in verifying the assumptions and methodologies used by KPN and evaluating the historical accuracy of management's estimates that drive the assessment, such as strategic
+Our audit procedures included, among others, using EY valuation specialists to assist us in verifying the Some triggering events were identified, for example in assumptions and methodologies used by KPN and evaluating the historical accuracy of management's estimates that drive the assessment, such as strategic